starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Zram & Swap

-Zram stores swap in RAM using on-the-fly compression which can improve game performance when memory utilization gets high.
-Zswap can also be used, but is less straightforward to optimize properly so we currently only include zram instructions here.
+Zram stores swap in RAM using on-the-fly compression which improves game performance when memory utilization gets high.
+Some Penguins have had success with zswap instead, but it is less straightforward to optimize properly, so we only include zram instructions here.

 We recommend configuring zram and a swapfile as described below to avoid out of memory crashes and performance issues while playing Star Citizen.
 See the links in the tip field and example `zram-generator.conf` below for details.
 - For 16GB RAM, we recommend configuring `zram-size = ram` with at least 24GB in a swap file.